Sierra Leone: One-party state and dawn of the 'Republic' (1968–1991)

-After the execution of Bangura, a group of soldiers loyal to the executed general held a mutiny in Freetown and other parts of the country in opposition to Stevens' government.
-Dozens of soldiers were arrested and convicted by a court martial in Freetown for their participation in the mutiny against the president.
-Among the soldiers arrested was a little-known army corporal, Foday Sankoh, a strong Bangura supporter, who would later form the Revolutionary United Front (RUF).
-Corporal Sankoh was convicted and jailed for seven years at the Pademba Road Prison in Freetown.
+After Bangura's execution, a group of soldiers loyal to him mutinied in Freetown and other parts of the country in opposition to Stevens's government.
+Dozens of soldiers were arrested and convicted by a court martial in Freetown for their participation in the mutiny.
+Among the soldiers arrested was a little-known army corporal, Foday Sankoh, a strong Bangura supporter, who later formed the Revolutionary United Front (RUF).
+Sankoh was convicted and jailed for seven years at Pademba Road Prison in Freetown.

 In April 1971, a new republican constitution was adopted under which Stevens became president.
 In the 1972 by-elections, the opposition SLPP complained of intimidation and procedural obstruction by the APC and militia.
-These problems became so severe that the SLPP boycotted the 1973 general election; as a result the APC won 84 of the 85 elected seats.
+These problems became so severe that the SLPP boycotted the 1973 general election; as a result, the APC won 84 of the 85 elected seats.

-An alleged plot to overthrow president Stevens failed in 1974 and its leaders were executed.
+An alleged plot to overthrow President Stevens failed in 1974 and its leaders were executed.
 In mid-1974, Guinean soldiers, as requested by Stevens, were stationed in the country to help maintain his hold on power, as Stevens was a close ally of then-Guinean president Ahmed Sékou Touré.
-In March 1976, Stevens was elected without opposition for a second five-year term as president.
-On 19 July 1975, 14 senior army and government officials, including David Lansana, former cabinet minister Mohamed Sorie Forna (father of writer Aminatta Forna), Brigadier General Ibrahim Bash Taqi and Lieutenant Habib Lansana Kamara were executed after being convicted of attempting a coup to topple president Stevens' government.
+In March 1976, Stevens was elected without opposition to a second five-year term as president.
+On 19 July 1975, 14 senior army and government officials were executed after being convicted of attempting a coup to topple Stevens's government.

-In 1977, a nationwide student demonstration against the government disrupted Sierra Leone politics.
-The demonstration was quickly put down by the army and Stevens' own personal Special Security Division (SSD), a heavily armed paramilitary force he had created to protect him and maintain his hold on power.
-SSD officers were loyal to Stevens and were deployed across the country to clamp down on any rebellion or protest against Stevens' government.
+In 1977, a nationwide student demonstration against the government disrupted Sierra Leone's politics.
+The demonstration was quickly put down by the army and Stevens's personal Special Security Division (SSD), a heavily armed paramilitary force he had created to protect him and maintain his hold on power.
+SSD officers were loyal to Stevens and were deployed across the country to clamp down on any rebellion or protest against his government.
 A general election was called later that year in which corruption was again endemic; the APC won 74 seats and the SLPP 15.
 In 1978, the APC-dominant parliament approved a new constitution making the country a one-party state.
 The 1978 constitution made the APC the only legal political party in Sierra Leone.
-This move led to another major demonstration against the government in many parts of the country, but it was also put down by the army and Stevens' SSD force.
+This move led to another major demonstration against the government in many parts of the country, which was also put down by the army and the SSD force.